Appendix C — PostgreSQL

 Following the steps above, the script below can be used to get the tables used in this book.
 Note that a few tables require special handling.

-Some tables on CRSP and Compustat have special missing values that SAS’s PROC EXPORT function turns into simple character values, which PostgreSQL cannot accept in fields that are not text types.
+Some SAS data files on CRSP and Compustat have special missing values that SAS’s PROC EXPORT function turns into simple character values, which PostgreSQL cannot accept in fields that are not text types.
 The fix_missing = True argument to wrds_update converts such missing values into regular missing values.

 The script also fixes variable types that are not well-formatted in the original SAS files (e.g., permno should be integer).